Find Adventure in Scouting

 Scouts prove themselves in an environment that challenges their courage and tests their nerve.
 After they’ve been given the proper guidance from those with experiences and know-how, they take their own lead, going places they’ve never gone, seeing things they’ve never seen, and diving into the rugged world of outdoor adventure, relying on teamwork and character accomplished when everyone else thinks it impossible.

-If you’re a boy age 11, or at least 10 and have completed the fifth grade, or have earned Cub Scout Arrow of Light Award, to 17 years old, the time for real adventure is now.
+Scouts BSA is for youth age 11, or at least 10 and have completed the fifth grade, or have earned Cub Scout Arrow of Light Award.
+Scouts can participate in Scouts BSA until their 18th birthday.

 Scouts Belong to a Troop and a Patrol

-The troop is the fundamental unit of Boy Scouts.
-This is the group a Scout joins and through which he participates in Scouting activities, such as camping, backpacking, and canoeing.
+The troop is the fundamental unit of Scouts BSA.
+This is the group a Scout joins and through which he/she participates in Scouting activities, such as camping, backpacking, and canoeing.

 Each Troop is divided into Patrols of six to ten Scouts.
 Each patrol has a Patrol Leader (PL) and Assistant Patrol Leader (APL).
 Some troops mix older and younger Scouts in the same patrols, so that the older Scouts can teach the younger ones more effectively.
 Other troops group Scouts by age, so that the members of one patrol have more in common.